Boys Are Not Defective Girls

 On the NAS site, I discuss the mediocre quality of business textbooks and argue for professors to adopt a business version of Great Books.

-Today’s business textbooks are chock full of PC shenanigans and racial bean-counting, but beyond ...
+Today’s business textbooks are chock full of PC shenanigans and racial bean-counting, but beyond those ...

 Class of 2011, Most Indebted Ever